puyo/gregorymcintyre.com/source/opinion/articles/male-feminists/index.markdown

 sometimes, I have been ridiculed and hated by certain men and women, feminists and not-feminists.

-Here's what a search engine predicts when you type in "feminists are" and let it guess what comes next:
+Here's what a search engine predicts when you type in ``feminists are'' and let it guess what comes next:

 ![Feminists Are](/opinion/articles/male-feminists/feminists_are.jpg)